aryansingla/Task-Management-Frontend/README.md

 ### 🔹 Create New Task

 Users can create a new task by filling a simple form with task details like title and description.
+By default Due Date is Current date and Status is Pending.
 ![Screenshot 2025-04-27 181031](https://github.com/user-attachments/assets/8db2862a-3fb8-4fb2-98f5-c0ed32e647cd)